JennyZmx/2048GUI/README.md

         - css files (.css)
       - images (.jpg)

  Caution: Please DO NOT change the score record file, or program may crash!
-If you accidentially changed it, please just delete this file.
+If you accidentally changed it, please just delete this file.

 2. Get dependent package